unicode-org/message-format-wg/exploration/function-composition-part-1.md

 The most ambitious solution is to specify a type system for MessageFormat functions.

-`ValueType` is the most general type in a system of user-defined types.
+In this solution, `ValueType` is not what is defined above, but instead is the most general type in a system of user-defined types.
+(The internal definitions are omitted.)
 Using the function registry,
 each custom function could declare its own argument type and result type.